What to Wear Hiking in New Zealand Video

 If you found this video useful, take a look at the next one, my tips on what kind of rainwear and backpack are best.

 My name's Andrew Wells and I'm a New Zealand hiking guide, proudly leading our 'World Heritage Walking Tour' - a fully guided small group tour highlighting the very best of our country!
-You'll love with the best walks in New Zealand, iconic outdoor activities, laid-back luxury accommodation and fabulous New Zealand food and wine inhand-picked restaurants.
+You'll love with the best walks in New Zealand, iconic outdoor activities, laid-back luxury accommodation and fabulous New Zealand food and wine in hand-picked restaurants.
 You'll feel right at home in our small friendly groups led by your expert 'Kiwi' guide.
-See more about our tour here.